zacscodingclub/flatjobs/CONTRIBUTING.md

 # How to contribute

+This contributing guide is copied almost directly from the MEAN.js contributors guide.
+I simply cloned their repo and built my application on top of the great work done over at the [MEAN.js](https://github.com/meanjs/mean) repo.
+Please check out their work and the awesome guide they have built to get you started on understanding this project.

+Leaving this in, because community contributions for MEAN.js and my personal project are what keeps the internet and software development, in particular, great!:

 Support and contributions from the open source community are essential for keeping MEAN.js up to date and always improving!
 There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allow us to keep